-Describe and justify requested budget items and costs.
-Detail how the SF-424 Budget Information, Object Class Category totals were determined.
-For personnel salary costs, include the baseline salary figures and the estimates of time.
-Describe any proposed item of cost that requires prior approval under the Federal cost principles, including any anticipated subawarding, transferring or contracting out of any work under the award.
-See 2 CFR §200.407 for more information.
-If equipment purchased previously with Federal funds is available for the project, provide a list of that equipment and identify the Federal funding source.
-Identify any cash or inkind contributions that a partner or other entity will contribute to the project and describe how the contributions directly and substantively benefit completion of the project.
+Applicants must include a budget narrative that describes and justifies requested budget items and costs.
+In your budget narrative, describe how the SF-424 Budget Information, "Object Class Category" totals were determined.
+For personnel salary costs, generally describe how estimates were determined by identifying what type of staff will support the project and how much time they will contribute to the project (in hours or workdays).
+Describe any proposed items of cost that require prior approval under the Federal award cost principles, including any anticipated subawarding, transferring, or contracting out of any work under the award.
+Provide a separate description and total estimated costs for both contractual and subaward costs.
+If equipment previously purchased with Federal funds is available for the project, provide a list of that equipment and identify the Federal funding source.
+Identify any third-party cash or in-kind contributions that a partner or other entity will contribute to the project and describe how the contributions directly and substantively benefit completion of the project.
 For in-kind contributions, identify the source, the amount, and the valuation methodology used to determine the total value.
 See 2 CFR §200.306 for more information.
+Please note the prohibitions on certain telecommunications and video surveillance services or equipment in 2 CFR 200.216.
+The Department of the Interior's Unmanned Aircraft web page provides a list of approved unmanned aircraft and related equipment and software.

-Budget narratives must be sufficiently detailed to show that the project is cost effective and that costs are both necessary and reasonable for accomplishing the purposes of the proposal.
+Budget narratives must be sufficiently detailed to show that the project is cost-effective, and that costs are both necessary and reasonable for accomplishing the purposes of the proposal.
 Indicate whether partial funding of the project is practicable and, if so, what specific portion(s) of the project could be implemented with what level of funding.
 The budget narrative should provide sufficient detail for reviewers to understand how costs were estimated.
-Reviewers must be able to clearly see that costs are realistic and are commensurate with the project needs and timeframe.
+Reviewers must be able to clearly see that costs are realistic and are commensurate with the project needs and time frame.
 Applications will be disqualified if reviewers cannot determine that applications meet this threshold.